ACTEA-Erasmus/m2c3-plc/Ad03/Subchapter03.md

 ![](../Ad03/Images/Logo_Siemens_TIA_Portal.jpg)
 _____________________________________
 # Starting
-TIA Portal can be started, by double-clicking its icon, where the number in the icon refers to the version of TIA Portal.
+TIA Portal can be started, by double-clicking its icon, where the number in the icon refers to the version of TIA Portal. <br>

 ![Icon TIA Portal V16](../Ad03/Images/Icon_TIA_V16.jpg)

 TIA Portal can be started in 2 views: